msatul1305/Linux/Azure Cloud/AZ-900/readme.md

    - pay based on monthly/yearly subscription
  - Serverless - Extreme PaaS
     - You don't have to manage any servers.
-    - you are effecively using someone's server to run on.
+    - you are effectively using someone's server to run on.
     - e.g. Azure functions
     - Azure functions -> Completely extracting away the server in such a way that single functon of code can be hosted, deployed, run and managed without having to maintain full application.